 - Finally, an oval-shaped or rounded rectangle is used that is labeled as End that depicts the last step or the end of the whole process.

 It provides a lot of benefits to the user as well for the organizations by its visual representations and the overall process in a sequential manner.

 - System flow diagrams are used by various engineers and programmers to visualize the decisions and possible outcomes from the system helping the system designers to design according to it.

 - System flow diagrams use symbols that are very easy to understand for the end-users in which the process is flowing and decisions are taken.

 - The diagrams help in visualizing the major inputs for a system that takes into account and produces the major output using major steps that is beneficial for the organization for their requirements of the system.

 - System flow diagrams are used by many popular organizations for their business purposes because it is very easy to understand by using symbols that eliminates the complexity of using complex process or codes that are mainly seen using a complex algorithm or in pseudo-codes.

-- The data inputs of a flow diagram is basically a keyboard or a mouse or different sensors and the output through which we get to see is a monitor or a printer.
+- The data inputs of a flow diagram are basically a keyboard or a mouse or different sensors and the output through which we get to see is a monitor or a printer.

-- Various real-life applications like automatic washing machine, airline booking system uses system flow diagrams that provides efficient handling of all steps of a process of a system.
+- Various real-life applications like automatic washing machine, airline booking system uses system flow diagrams that provide efficient handling of all steps of a process of a system.

 This is a guide to System Flow Diagram.
 Here we also discuss the definition and why the system flow diagram is needed along with benefits.
 You may also have a look at the following articles to learn more –